-As of 31 December 2022 he held 34,800 OTP shares (while the total number of OTP shares held by him directly and indirectly was 1,118,955).
+As of 31 December 2024 he held 13,000 OTP shares (while the total number of OTP shares held by him directly and indirectly was 980,000).

-Dr. Márton Gellért Vági member of the BoD General Secretary Hungarian Football Association
+Dr. Márton Gellért Vági General Secretary Hungarian Football Federation

-He graduated in 1987 from the department of foreign economics at the Karl Marx University of Economic Science
+He graduated in 1987 from the department of foreign economics at the Karl Marx University of Economic Sciences (now: Corvinus University).